Authentic Lessons for 21st Century Learning

 Explain

-Move to slide eight.
+Move to slide 8.
 Let students read the definition of a digraph: a combination of two letters representing one sound, as in ph and ey.
 Ask the class if the words they brainstormed were digraphs.
-Let students look over their charts and briefly check the words on their poster.
+Let students look over their charts and briefly check the words on their posters.

 Face-to-Face